-21.6.6.
+20.6.6.
 Other Ways of Configuring Properties

-You can set all the properties presented in this section using the javax.net.ssl prefix, e.g., javax.net.ssl.keyStoreandjavax.net.ssl.keyStorePassword.
+You can set all the properties presented in this section using the javax.net.ssl prefix, e.g., javax.net.ssl.keyStorePassword.

 Also note that these properties can be specified using the related Java system properties and also Java's -D command line option.
 This is very useful if you require a more flexible configuration, e.g., when doing performance tests.